Shares in Japan's JSR untraded on surprise possible buyout

 While Japan has a long and mixed record of intervening to save floundering industrial players, a move to take private a profitable company that has already undergone restructuring risks criticism for potential overreach.

 JSR is a top supplier of photoresists, which are light-sensitive chemicals used to print patterns on wafers, to global chipmakers.
-It competes with companies including Tokyo Ohka Kogya and Shin-Etsu Chemical.
+It competes with companies including Tokyo Ohka Kogyo and Shin-Etsu Chemical.

 JSR, which was set up in 1957 as a government-backed producer of synthetic rubber, reported a 20% jump in sales to 408.9 billion yen in the year ended March, while operating profit declined 33% to 29.4 billion yen.